Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: EXPERIMENTS

 In AD tasks, some scenarios pose significant challenges such as inputting ramp (InRamp), sharp left-turn (Slet), roundabout (Rodab), and intersection (Intes), so we conduct additional experiments to evalute our method in these scenarios.

 We select the best method from each of the three kinds of methods including the unconstrained RL method, classic CMDP-based RL method, and safe RL method in SafeRL-kit, which are the PPO, PPO-Lag, and EPO, respectively, as the representative comparative methods.
 Each selected method is evaluated 50 times in the four scenarios.
-These ego vehicles randomly choose start and exit points on the roads with three lanes.
+The ego vehicles randomly choose start and exit points on the roads with three lanes.
 Other traffic vehicles and static obstacles such as cones, roadblocks, and warning signs are randomly placed on the road.
-The success rate and average cost results are shown in TABLE \ref{complextb}.
+The success rates and average costs are shown in TABLE \ref{complextb}.
 Additionally, we record the vehicle's trajectories and the coordinates where accidents occur in all the episodes, which are as shown in Fig. \ref{complexex}.

 TABLE \ref{complextb} shows that our method exhibits the highest success rates in all the scenarios and the lowest episode costs in the inputting ramp and sharp left-turn scenarios.
 According to the trajectory points shown in Fig. \ref{complexex}, The trajectory points of LSTC are evenly distributed across all scenarios, indicating that the vehicle maintains a consistent speed and mainly navigates in the middle lane with minimal lane changes.
-In the roundabout, collisions are relatively more frequent than other scenarios.
-The collisions primarily concentrate at the entrances and exits, where the trajectories are curved, because other vehicles easily collide with the ego vehicle while passing through the curves.
 The trajectory points of PPO are the sparsest of all, which indicates that the ego vehicle consistently maintains a high-speed navigation and disregards potential dangers.
 EPO uses the state-wise constraints for the cumulative cost as same as FAC to ensure strict safety guarantee, but EPO reduces the state-dependent Lagrange multipliers in FAC to a single fixed hyper-parameter.
 In this case, EPO achieves an overall lower episode cost, but its success rate is lower than other methods because the vehicle often chooses to depart from the lane to avoid collisions with other vehicles.
+In the roundabout and intersection scenarios, the episode costs of our method are a slightly higher than those of EPO.
+The increased costs come from the collisions that mainly occur at the entrances and centers of roundabouts and intersections because the decisions made by LSTC are more cautious compared with EPO, leading to collides with other non-intelligent vehicles for the ego vehicle in LSTC when waiting to yield.